 Tavistock Town Council performs regular tree surveys of trees on its land, the Council also maintains a tree register.
-Several trees in the town are also protected under tree preservation orders.
+Many of the trees in the town are protected either because they fall within the Conservation Area or because they have a Tree Preservatio Order placed upon them.

 For more information on tree surveys, preservation orders and the tree register please Contact Us.

-Although trees are inspected regularly, if you notice any dangerous or damaged trees on council property please contact the Works Manager as soon as possible so we can make them safe.
+Although trees are inspected regularly, if you notice any dangerous or damaged trees on council property please contact the Works Department as soon as possible so we can make them safe.

 Trees of Interest